EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

 Code cleanup:
+- redo all the noun() type predications to properly return notathing and look like match_all_n_concepts
 - Rename lineage something like disjunction
-- Do we still need frames with the new concept handling?
-- Get rid of referring expressions?
 - Alternative Implementation for have_v_1_present and _order_v_1_past
   - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
     - Anything that needs special handling should go to another routine and be treated as a disjunction (i.e. alternative interpretation)
       - I.e. things like implied requests
+- Do we still need frames with the new concept handling?

+- Better articulate how to to deal with all the variations of scopal arguments: not(), copy(), quantifier()
 - Example25_reset: the 2 files in a folder are 20 mb -> the 2 file in a folder are not in a folder
   - Happens if the_selector_q is commented out and "_the_q" is moved to the_all_q and the_in_scope_q
     - AND the_all_q is first in the file before the_in_scope_q